ghuckins/getstarted/README.md

 #### Ubuntu (and Windows Subsystem for Linux)<a name="first-lesson-ubuntu"></a>

-We don't need an external package manger for Ubuntu because it isn't missing like it is on macOS.
+We don't need an external package manger for Ubuntu because it isn't missing (like it is on macOS).

 ```bash
 $ sudo add-apt-repository ppa:deadsnakes/ppa